mathew-mcrobie/kugo/README.md

 ## Installation

-Just clone this repo and use the go installer to run the prototype.
+Just clone this repo and use the Go compiler to run the prototype.
 ```bash
 git clone https://github.com/mathew-mcrobie/kugo.git
 go run main.go
 ```

+Full information on downloading and using the Go compiler can be found on the [official Go website](https://go.dev/)

 ## Roadmap